Amazon S3 Security Guide

 Further reading AWS Security In-Depth 3: IAM Identities

-Secure Amazon S3 Bucket and Data
+Amazon S3 Bucket Security and Data Protection

 While uploading data to Amazon S3 you can enable the server-side encryption (SSE) option.
 Once this is enabled, each of your files is encrypted as soon as it reaches the S3 bucket.
 This protects your data in the event that hackers get direct access to AWS data centers.